BardicDefense/purple-hack/spells.md

 #### Speak with Dead

-_Necromancy (R: Short, D: 10 minutes)_
+_Necromancy (R: Touch, D: 10 minutes)_
-The caster can converse with a corpse.
-The corpse must still have a mouth and must not have been dead for more than one week.
-The corpse knows only what it knew in life, including the languages it spoke.
-Answers are usually brief, cryptic, or repetitive.
+The caster can ask a corpse one question.
+Its spirit must answer and will be understood, but knows only what it knew in life.
+If the spirit recognizes the caster as hostile to the agenda it had in life, it will answer as literally as it can.
+A corpse can only be the target of this spell once per fortnight.

 #### Telekinesis